-Arizona is home to several forms of legalized gambling.
-This includes tribal casinos, horseracing, a state lottery and charitable gaming.
+Arizona allows several forms of legalized gambling.
+This includes tribal casinos, sports betting, horse racing, a state lottery, and charitable gaming.

 Live casinos have game and bet restrictions.
 Table games must require skill.
 Games like craps and roulette are not spread in Arizona tribal casinos.
 The bet limit is $500 to $1,000, depending on the game.

 Most gambling, including the state lottery, require players to be at least 21 years old.
 The only exception is charitable gaming.